Cheese Travel – Gourmet Routes through Europe’s Cheese Regions

 Germany – From Allgäu to Chiemgau

-In Bavaria, as well as in Baden-Württemberg, you can experience cheesemaking at its finest.
-The Allgäu Cheese Route connects traditional dairies, farm shops, and Alpine inns.
-In Chiemgau, Slow Food initiatives guide visitors to sustainable farms that prioritize animal welfare and regionality.
+In Bavaria and Baden-Württemberg, you can experience cheesemaking at its finest.
+The Allgäu Cheese Route connects dairies, farm shops, and alpine inns.
+In the Chiemgau region, Slow Food initiatives lead to businesses that take regionality and animal welfare seriously.

 Continue reading: